Michael Gravgaard: Return to Nantes

-When he returned from his loan contract to FC Nantes in July 2009, he agreed to have an operation of his toe done.
-In the past year he had been playing with a lot of pain from his toe, due to chronic tendonitis, and the operation was believed to cure the problem.
-Unfortunately the operation failed, and he therefore agreed to have a second operation in December 2009.
+When he returned from his loan contract to Nantes in July 2009, he agreed to have an operation of his toe done.
+In the previous year, he had been playing with a lot of pain from his toe, due to chronic tendonitis, and the operation was believed to cure the problem.
+Unfortunately, the operation failed, and he therefore agreed to have a second operation in December 2009.
 The second operation left him with a "stiff toe", but succeeded to remove the pain.
-By the end of March 2010 he was ready to play football games again, but for the remaining part of the season he was never given a chance for a comeback.
-Instead the club decided in May 2010, to try to file him as having a lifetime injury, to their insurance company.
+By the end of March 2010, he was ready to play football games again, but for the remaining part of the season he was never given a chance for a comeback.
+Instead, the club decided in May 2010 to try to file him as having a lifetime injury to their insurance company.

 In August 2010, the filing of Gravgaard as "lifetime injured" was approved by La Médecine du Travail (the department for Occupational Health, under the French ministry for Labour).
-This decision was however appealed by Gravgaard, as he was convinced not to have any physical problems, that could force him to stop his football career. on 16 September, he won the appeal, and regained the legal right to continue his football career.
-When he asked FC Nantes to accept his return on the training field, the club however also required him to first pass a series of additional medical tests.
+This decision was appealed by Gravgaard, however, as he was convinced not to have any physical problems that could force him to stop his football career.
+On 16 September, he won the appeal, and regained the legal right to continue his football career.
+When he asked Nantes to accept his return on the training field, the club however also required him to first pass a series of additional medical tests.
 Gravgaard at the same time announced, that he most likely would pass all the tests, but that he felt his future prospects anyway were rather bad.
-Because earlier in 2010, FC Nantes had told him not to count on anymore playing time for the first team of the club.
+Because, earlier in 2010, Nantes had told him not to count on anymore playing time for the first team of the club.
 And when he then asked them, for an agreement where he instead could be released from his ongoing contract, with the purpose of becoming entirely free to seek a new contract with another club, they had also refused.
-By the time of September 2010, the only hope Gravgaard therefore had, was that FC Nantes would change their mind, and accept him to leave the club for free, which would make it possible for him to sign a contract with a new club, where he could play for the remaining part of his career.
+By the time of September 2010, the only hope Gravgaard therefore had was that Nantes would change their mind, and allow him to leave the club for free, which would make it possible for him to sign a contract with a new club, where he could play for the remaining part of his career.